Eco (2018 video game): Plot

-Production
+Development

 Eco was originally an educational tool designed purely for middle school students.
 Strange Loop Games cooperated with the University of Illinois on the creation of the game for some time.
-The U.S. Department of Education allocated more than a million dollars for the development of the project, with its biggest boost delivered in 2015 of almost US$900,000 for a two year development contract.
-Strange Loop Games had previously only produced two games: the logic game Vessel and the serious game Sim Cell.
+The U.S. Department of Education allocated more than a million dollars for the development of the project, with its biggest boost delivered in 2015 of almost US$900,000 for a two-year development contract.
+Strange Loop Games had previously produced two games: the logic game Vessel and the serious game Sim Cell.

 The design of the game has been influenced by open-world games like Minecraft and Rust, and has taken inspiration from the dynamic community processes present in EVE Online.

 In August 2015, the CEO of Strange Loop Games and designer of Eco, John Krajewski, attempted to raise $100,000 using the crowdfunding platform Kickstarter, in order to further extend the game.
 The campaign was successful, raising more than $200,000.
 A release date of September 2015 was targeted.
 It was eventually released in February 2018 as early access, in order to fund the ongoing development.

 Reception

-German computer game magazine GameStar called Eco an "ambitious survival game″ with an "innovative approach″.
-Rock, Paper, Shotgun described the game as a "pretty Minecraft", and emphasized that survival games usually promote a heedless exploitation of resources, while the players actions in Eco has consequences that need to be thought of.
+In 2018, Rock, Paper, Shotgun described the game as a "pretty Minecraft", and emphasized that survival games usually promote a heedless exploitation of resources, while the players actions in Eco has consequences that need to be thought of.
+In 2021, Massively Overpowered was charmed by the game and curious to watch it develop.
+In 2023, German website Buffed.de opined that the game is better suited to cooperative multiplayer players.